aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 `/path/to/julia/bin/julia --project=@. -t 32 -e scripts/examples/run_oceananigans_example_cpu.jl`

-This runs the case found in scripts/examples/run_oceananigans_example_cpu.jl
+This runs the case found in scripts/examples/run_oceananigans_example_cpu.jl using 32 cores

 You can modify the parameters found in there in any text editor.